 I am amazed at the insensitivity of some people when death and loss occur.
 Do people think before they speak?
-I am going to presume people do not know what they do not know and offer a wakeup call.
+I am going to presume people do not know what they do not know.

 Suicide death brings with it different problems than those related to death by illness, accident and dying by natural causes when an individual is old and lived a full life.
 This is where the “WAKEUP Call” comes in.